 My work belongs to me.

-All of the work on this website and all of the work published under the Folklore & Fiction title here and elsewhere is copyrighted to me, Ceallaigh S. MacCath-Moran.
-Work that is copyrighted to me is my intellectual property, and I defend it.
+All of the work on this website and all of the work published under the Folklore & Fiction title here and elsewhere is copyrighted to me unless I have cited another person or group as the source of this work.
+Claiming any part of my work as your own is a copyright violation.

 Sometimes Creative Commons licensing applies.